What does the House Mouse look like?

 Baby House Mice are called pups and are born without fur and blind.
 They cannot hear for the first four days of their life because their ears are not fully developed when they are born.
 After the fourth day, their ears have developed enough for them to hear.
 On day 6 their fur has grown enough to see it and on the 10th to 13th day their eyes open enough for them to be able to see.
 When the pups are about 21 days old they usually stop nursing off of the mother and are on solid foods.
 At 6 weeks old both the young males and females reach sexual maturity and are able to mate for the first time.

 What types of damages do Mice cause?

-The general rule is that for every mouse you see there is 5 to 10 mice you don’t see.
+The general rule is that for every mouse you see there are 5 to 10 mice you don’t see.
 So if a homeowner is seeing a mouse on occasion they need to be aware that there are several other mice living in the house also.
-The more mice and the longer period of time the mice are living in the house the more damage will be done and the more costly it becomes to eradicate the mice, seal the entry points, cleanup the feces and urine and repair the damage(s) they caused.
+The more mice and the longer period of time the mice are living in the house the more damage will be done and the more costly it becomes to eradicate the mice, seal the entry points, clean up the feces and urine, and repair the damage(s) they caused.

 Damage(s) caused from Mouse urine and Droppings

 A single mouse is capable of leaving behind 50 to 75 feces pellets each day and hundreds of droplets of urine per day.
 The feces pellets and urine droplets are usually scattered along the trails that the mice use over and over.
 Eventually, urine pillars are formed when the mouse urine accumulates over time.
 House Mice make urine pillars from grease, dirt, and urine.